 - a.
 Completion of a bachelor's degree with a minimum GPA of 3.0. - b.
 Completion of Graduate Record Exam (GRE). - c.
 Three letters of recommendation must be submitted as part of the application packet. - d.
 Students who apply to the School Psychology program should have a strong background either in education or psychology and preferably in both.
-Students with backgrounds from related fields will also be considered. - e.
+Students with backgrounds from related fields will also be considered.

+e.
 Completion of all admission requirements of the Graduate School at Minot State University.
-Students who have applied for admission by April 16, for the next academic year, will be given priority consideration.
-Students may also apply for a secondary deadline of May 1, pending availability of spots within the program.
+Students who have applied for admission by March 1st, for the next academic year, will be given priority consideration.
+Applications will be taken until the cohort is full.